Placement Responsibilities

 • The RP/caregiver must sign the DCFS 709.

-• If the child is placed in a Foster Family Agency (FFA) Resource Family Home (RFH), the RP not the FFA social worker, must sign the DCFS 709.
+• If the child is placed in a Foster Family Agency (FFA) Resource Family Home (RFH), the RP, not the FFA social worker, must sign the DCFS 709.

 • If the child is placed in an STRTP, a designated agency staff member may sign the DCFS 709.

-7. Complete the placement agreement form: DCFS 129, SOC 153, SOC 154, SOC 154A, SOC 154B, SOC 154C, SOC 155 / SOC 155B / SOC 155C (for voluntary placements), SOC 156 or SOC 156A.
+7. Complete the appropriate placement agreement form: DCFS 129, SOC 153, SOC 154, SOC 154A, SOC 154B, SOC 154C, SOC 155 / SOC 155B / SOC 155C (for voluntary placements), SOC 156 or SOC 156A.

 1. Provide important information regarding the: